firdaushussin03/AI-Customer-Support-Ticket-Analytics/README.md

 Potential future enhancements include:

+- Build the AI Recommendation Panel on Page 3 (planned but not yet implemented).
 - Connect Power BI directly to MySQL for live reporting.
 - Integrate Power Automate for automated email notifications.
 - Develop a machine learning model for ticket classification.